Screwball Spin Direction

 Why is screwball spin direction harder to produce than curveball spin direction?

-Inward wrist pronation is a less natural motion for most arm actions than the outward rotation used for the curveball, which is why the screwball typically takes longer to develop and is taught later.
+The outward, pinky-leading wrist rotation is a less natural motion for most arm actions than the cross-body rotation used for the curveball.
+This is why the screwball typically takes longer to develop and is taught later.

 Related terms